 • In a small bowl mix sage, thyme, garlic, salt and pepper.
 Apply to butt roast in an even layer.
 Place the mushrooms and onion in the bottom of the crockpot around the outside of the roast.
 Pour chicken broth into the bottom of the crockpot and add in the two bay leaves.

 • Cover and cook on low for about 7 hours.
-Serve hot!!
+Shred with 2 forks.

 Recipe Notes